Complaints policy

 CCO (Chief Customer Officer) and CCO LT (Leadership Team) - Provides assurance to the Board on the effectiveness of complaint and compensation policies, Ombudsman decisions and strategies to improve services and reduce service failures.

-Resident Board Partnership (RBP) - Provides feedback on SNG’s approach to complaints and collates customer feedback on past issues.
+Resident Engagement groups - Provide feedback on SNG’s approach to complaints and collates customer feedback on past issues.

 Customer Operations Director - Responsibility and ownership over the Complaints Policy and related process.